yee-yong/move-and-scale/README.md

 # move-and-scale

-Pick a profile picture from your Photo Library or capture with your camera, then move and scale it until you find the best fit.
+You can pick a profile picture from your Photo Library or capture with your camera, then move and scale it until you find the best fit.

+This Swift app implements a UIImageVIew within a UIScrollView, and involves cropping and scaling methods.

 The following GIF demo show a photo is picked, then moved and scaled.
 Later the photo is removed and replaced by a placeholder photo.